 - Sleep deprivation costs the US economy $411 billion annually.

-- It makes you dumb.
-Sleep deprivation impairs your ability to be alert, focus, and solve problems.
+- Sleep deprivation impairs your ability to be alert, focus, and solve problems.

-- Leads to serious health problems like heart disease and high blood pressure.
+- It leads to serious health problems like heart disease and high blood pressure,

 - Lowers your sex drive